andreas-kupries/mirror/doc/cli.md

 	add ?--vcs vcs? <url> ?name?

 		Add repository.
 The new repository is placed into its own mirror set.
-Command tries to auto-detect vcs type if not specified.
-Command derives a name from the url if not specified New repository and mirror become current.
+The command tries to auto-detect the vcs managing the url if not specified.
+The command derives a name for the mirror set from the url if not specified.
+The new repository becomes current.

-	remove ?url?
+	remove ?repository?

 	       Removes specified repository, or current.
 Previous
-	       current becomes current.
+	       becomes current again.

+	       Removing the last repository of a mirror set removes the mirror set.

+	       Removing the last repository for a specific vcs in the mirror set removes the store for that vcs.

-	rename ?url? <name>
+	rename ?repository? <name>

-	       Change the name of the specified or current repository.
-Specified repository becomes current.
+	       Change the name of the mirror set containing the specified or current repository.
+The repository becomes current.
+Existing stores attached the mirror set are renamed to match.

-	merge ?url? ?url?
+	merge ?repository...?

-	       Merges the specified repositories into a single mirror set.
-When only one repository is specified the other is the current repository.
-When no repository is specified the two repositories merged are current and previous current.
+	       Merges the mirror sets of the specified repositories into a single mirror set.
+The first repository is the merge target.
+If only a single repository is specified the current repository is used the merge target, and the specified is merged in.
+If no repository is specified the current repository is the merge target, and the previous is the repository to be merged in.

-	       The user chooses the name of the merge.
+	       The merge target becomes current, and the last of the merged repositories becomes previous.

+	       If some of the repositories point to the same mirror set the first specified repository for each mirror set is considered the representative, in terms of becoming current and previous.

+	       If all repositories point to the same mirror set then no merging takes place.

-	       The merge result becomes the current mirror set.
-The two current repositories in the involved mirrors set become current and previous for the merge result.
+	       The name of the merge target is the name of the merge result.

-	split ?url?
+	split ?repository?

-		Split the specified or current url from its mirror set.
+		Split the specified or current repository from its mirror set.
 Generates a new mirror set.
 Name derived from the original mirror set.
-The split url becomes current.
+The newly standalone repository becomes current.
+If the repository was standalone before the operation nothing is done.

-	current <url>
+	current
+	@

+		Show current and previous repository

+	set-current <repository>
+	go
+	=>

 		Makes specified repository current.
-Makes mirror set of repository current.

-	update ?url...?
+	update ?repository...?

-	       Run an update cycle on the mirror sets associated with the specified urls.
+	       Run an update cycle on the mirror sets associated with the specified repositories.
 When none are specified process `take` number of mirror sets from the list of pending mirror sets.
 If no mirror sets are pending fill the list with the entire set of mirror sets before taking.

-	list ?url? ?n?
+	list ?repository? ?n?

-		Show list of known urls.
-Sorted lexicographically by mirror set (names), and urls in the mirror set.
+		Show a list of known repositories.
+The output is sorted lexicographically by mirror set (names), and urls in the mirror set.

-	        If specified listing starts from the specified url.
+	        If specified the listing starts from the specified repository.

-		Without url the listing starts either from the first entry, or after the last entry shown by the previous invokation of this command.
+		Without repository the listing starts either from the first repository per the sort order (s.a.), or from the first repository just after the last repository shown by the previous invokation of this command.

-		Exception to that: If the last writer to the shorthands (see below) was `accept` then the shorthand table is shown.
+		Exception to that: If the last writer to the rolodex (see below) was `accept` then the rolodex is shown instead.

-	        Listing past the end resets this to list from the first entry on the next invokation.
+	        When the listing goes past the last possible repository it is cut short at that repository, and further resets the state to cause the command to start the list at the first repository on the next invokation.

-		Note, this state is separate from the current mirror set and repository.
-The listing will contain shorthand ids which can be used in lieu of urls in all commands taking urls.
+		Note, this repository reference is separate from the current repository.
+The listing will contain ids which can be used in lieu of urls in all commands taking repository references.

-		If the listing did not show the shorthand table (see above) then any shorthands from previous `accept`s are overwritten.
+		These ids are stored in the rolodex for use by the validation, and each invokation of `list` (and `rewind`) will update it.
+If the listing did not show the rolodex itself (see above) then any shorthands from previous invokations of `accept` are overwritten.

-	        If specified limited to N entries.
+	        If specified the listing is limited to N entries.
 If not specified a default limit is applied.

 	reset

-		Reset list state to first entry.
+		Reset the list state such that the next invokation of `list` wil lstart at the first repository.

 	rewind

-		Like list, going backward through the set of repositories.
+		Like `list`, going backward through the set of repositories.

 	limit ?n?